marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   big-endian machines, the default is to pad downward for an argument of constant size shorter than an ``int``, and upward otherwise.

-.. index:: PAD_VARARGS_DOWN
+.. macro:: PAD_VARARGS_DOWN

-MacroPAD_VARARGS_DOWNIf defined, a C expression which determines whether the default implementation of va_arg will attempt to pad down before reading the next argument, if that argument is smaller than its aligned space as controlled by ``PARM_BOUNDARY``.
+  If defined, a C expression which determines whether the default implementation of va_arg will attempt to pad down before reading the next argument, if that argument is smaller than its aligned space as controlled by ``PARM_BOUNDARY``.
 If this macro is not defined, all such arguments are padded down if ``BYTES_BIG_ENDIAN`` is true.

-.. index:: BLOCK_REG_PADDING
+.. macro:: BLOCK_REG_PADDING (mode, type, first)

-MacroBLOCK_REG_PADDING(:samp:`{mode}`,:samp:`{type}`,:samp:`{first}`)Specify padding for the last element of a block move between registers and memory.  :samp:`{first}` is nonzero if this is the only element.
+  Specify padding for the last element of a block move between registers and memory.  :samp:`{first}` is nonzero if this is the only element.
 Defining this macro allows better control of register function parameters on big-endian machines, without using ``PARALLEL`` rtl.
 In particular, ``MUST_PASS_IN_STACK`` need not test padding and mode of types in registers, as there is no longer a "wrong" part of a register;  For example, a three byte aggregate may be passed in the high part of a register if so required.

-.. function:: unsigned int TARGET_FUNCTION_ARG_BOUNDARY(machine_mode mode,const_tree type)
+.. function:: unsigned int TARGET_FUNCTION_ARG_BOUNDARY (machine_mode mode, const_tree type)

   This hook returns the alignment boundary, in bits, of an argument with the specified mode and type.
 The default hook returns ``PARM_BOUNDARY`` for all arguments.

-.. function:: unsigned int TARGET_FUNCTION_ARG_ROUND_BOUNDARY(machine_mode mode,const_tree type)
+.. function:: unsigned int TARGET_FUNCTION_ARG_ROUND_BOUNDARY (machine_mode mode, const_tree type)

   Normally, the size of an argument is rounded up to ``PARM_BOUNDARY``, which is the default value for this hook.
 You can define this hook to return a different value if an argument size must be rounded to a larger value.

-.. index:: FUNCTION_ARG_REGNO_P
+.. macro:: FUNCTION_ARG_REGNO_P (regno)

-MacroFUNCTION_ARG_REGNO_P(:samp:`{regno}`)A C expression that is nonzero if :samp:`{regno}` is the number of a hard register in which function arguments are sometimes passed.
+  A C expression that is nonzero if :samp:`{regno}` is the number of a hard register in which function arguments are sometimes passed.
 This does *not* include implicit arguments such as the static chain and the structure-value address.
 On many machines, no registers can be used for this purpose since all function arguments are pushed on the stack.

-.. function:: bool TARGET_SPLIT_COMPLEX_ARG(const_tree type)
+.. function:: bool TARGET_SPLIT_COMPLEX_ARG (const_tree type)

   This hook should return true if parameter of type :samp:`{type}` are passed as two scalar parameters.
 By default, GCC will attempt to pack complex